-House to vote on 'right-to-try' bill
+'Right-to-try' bill passes Congress

 - Critics argue that the legislation won't make it easier for terminally ill people to access these drugs

-(CNN)The US House of Representatives is expected to vote on legislation today that could give terminally ill patients the right to seek drugs that are still experimental and not fully approved by the US Food and Drug Administration.
+(CNN)With a House of Representatives vote Tuesday, Congress passed legislation that could give terminally ill patients a way to independently seek drugs that are still experimental and not fully approved by the US Food and Drug Administration.

-If the House votes in favor of the bill, which the Senate passed in August, it will be sent to President Trump, who is expected to sign it.
+The House voted 250-169 in favor of the bill, which the Senate passed in August.
+The bill will now be sent to President Trump, who is expected to sign it.

-The House passed its own version of the bill in March after making changes to the Senate bill, which would have required the Senate to vote anew.
+After a failed attempt, the House passed its own version of the bill in March after making changes to the Senate bill, which would have required the Senate to vote anew.
 But House Republicans announced a change of course last week, saying they would vote on the Senate bill.

 "It is time for the House to do what Senate Democrats won't and send a right-to-try bill to the President's desk, bringing hope to terminally-ill patients across the country," House Energy and Commerce Committee Chairman Greg Walden said in a statement Thursday, when the vote was announced.

-The bill would give terminally ill patients the right to seek drug treatments that remain in clinical trials and have passed phase one of the FDA's approval process, but have not been fully approved.
+The bill gives terminally ill patients the right to seek drug treatments that remain in clinical trials and have passed phase one of the FDA's approval process, but have not been fully approved.

 Advocates for the legislation say it opens a door for terminally ill people in states that haven't passed such a law.
 Critics argue that the legislation disempowers the FDA and won't make it easier for terminally ill people to access these drugs.